Project

 Examples

-examples/project/ — textus as a project's own context store (a fictional Rails service, ledger).
-Human-authored knowledge/ (project facts, runbooks), a staged ADR in proposals/ showing the agent-propose / human-accept loop, schemas validating each family, a mustache template plus a :transform_rows hook, and a build that publishes the artifacts/orientation projection to CLAUDE.md and AGENTS.md.
+.textus/ — textus as a project's own context store.
+Human-authored knowledge/ (project facts, runbooks, ADRs), a staged proposal showing the agent-propose / human-accept loop, schemas validating each family, ERB templates and workflows, and a drain that publishes the orientation artifact to CLAUDE.md and AGENTS.md.
 Includes a copy-paste adoption recipe for your own repo.

 Tests